 The artificial 82 kilometers (51 miles) waterway known as the Panama Canal separates South and North America and connects the Atlantic and Pacific oceans.
 Located in Panama, the canal serves as a route for trade as it cuts through the Panamanian Isthmus.

-The canal allows ships to travel between the Pacific and Atlantic oceans much more quickly by avoiding the dangerous and time-consuming Cape Horn channel via the Strait of Magellan or Drake Passage, as well as the less popular option through the Bering Strait and the Arctic Archipelago.
+The canal allows ships to travel between the Pacific and Atlantic oceans much more quickly by avoiding the dangerous and time-consuming Cape Horn channel via the Strait of Magellan or the Drake Passage, as well as the less popular option through the Bering Strait and the Arctic Archipelago.

 When and Why Was The Panama Canal Built?